leseunivers/seung.min/_posts/2024-12-17-part-time-job-interview.md

 This is the initial website design from nine months ago.
 Since then, there has been progress.
 The design was originally based on the website I was creating for Ajou University at the beginning of the semester.
-After A-propagator was established, it was natural to adopt this design.
+After A-propagator was established, it was natural to adopt the design.